What is Genetic Engineering?

 The technology is used in most fields of research and can be divided into four fundamental areas of study: biomedical research, xenotransplantation, pharming, and agriculture production.

-Despite researchers’ increasing interest in genetic engineering, animal health problems still consistently plague their efforts.
 Genetic engineering studies consume massive quantities of animals, and it requires hundreds to thousands of animals to create each ‘strain.’
 Due to the unpredictability of the technology and frequent errors, a significant percentage of transgenic animals exhibit health issues and anatomic, physiologic, or behavioral abnormalities, causing significant animal suffering.
 Indeed, suffering is often inherent in the very design and purpose of the genetic modification.
+To make matters worse, researchers use cloning to propagate ‘strains’ of transgenic animals.
+Cloning, like genetic engineering, causes tremendous animal suffering, and the combination of the two technologies takes an unprecedented toll on animal life.

 Genetic engineering applications also raise concerns about human safety due to the risk of zoonoses, or the transmission of animals diseases to humans.
 These issues, as well as additional concerns about impacts on the environment from the escape or release of transgenic animals, the ethics of genetically manipulating animals, and whether products from genetically modified animals would be labeled as such, have yet to be seriously addressed.

-The golden age of biology should not be represented by the genetic engineering of animals, but rather by the harnessing of technological innovation for the development of non-animal models that will transform biomedical research into a more humane, reliable, and useful field of study.
+The future of biology should not be focused on the genetic engineering of animals, but rather on harnessing technological innovation for the development of non-animal models that will transform biomedical research into a more humane, reliable, and useful field of study.